 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The reading is Ephesians 3: 8-21.
+The passage is Ephesians 3: 8-21.
 Like the rest of the letter to the Ephesians, these verses emphasize God's eternal plan to offer salvation and eternal life to every person.
 The Lord wants not only His chosen people, Israel, to find their way to the Kingdom, but the Gentiles as well.
 In fact, Paul begins the third chapter of the letter by referring to himself as "Paul, a prisoner for Christ Jesus on behalf of you Gentiles."

 The Communion Prayer said by the congregation expresses a similar idea.
 Each person who is to receive the Eucharist confesses belief in Christ as the Son of the living God, who came into the world to save sinners, "of whom I am first" or "of whom I am chief."